Find Cheap Auto Insurance Quotes in Your Area

 - Driving history: If you've been in an accident or received a speeding ticket, insurers will consider you a more high-risk driver and charge you accordingly.

-- Credit history: Unless you live in California, Massachusetts or Hawaii, a lower credit score may increase your car insurance rates.
+- Credit history: Unless you live in one of the few states that have made it illegal to factor credit into rates, a lower credit score may increase your car insurance premiums.